 NetSuite pricing in the US follows the ranges throughout this guide.
 Most published pricing data (including ours) is based on US deals.

-NetSuite pricing in the UK and Europe can run higher than equivalent US deals.
+NetSuite pricing in the UK and Europe typically runs 10-20% higher than equivalent US deals.
 The NetSuite partner ecosystem in EMEA is smaller, which means less competitive pressure on implementation pricing.
-VAT also adds to the effective cost.
-Budget accordingly and consider working with partners who have specific UK/European experience.
+A typical mid-market UK deployment that would cost $80,000/year in the US (roughly £63,000 at current exchange rates) often lands at £70,000-£80,000/year after regional partner markups — and that's before VAT.

 NetSuite pricing in Australia and Asia-Pacific is comparable to US pricing for licensing, but implementation costs vary.
 Australia has a growing NetSuite partner community, and competition is bringing prices closer to US levels.
 Companies in APAC should factor in multi-currency and OneWorld requirements, which add to the base cost.